 Ash Days by Christie Suyanto

 Vinden belg sakte (The wind bellows softly) by Isobel Sheene

 Debbie Potts has recently completed a PhD on kennings in Old Norse poetry.
 She currently works as a bookseller for Waterstones and will be running an outreach project in 2013 entitled ‘Kennings in the Community’ with the Department of Anglo-Saxon, Norse and Celtic, University of Cambridge.

-One Response to “Land of the ocean-noise: create your own kennings!”
+3 Responses to “Land of the ocean-noise: create your own kennings!”